kenmawer/kenmawer.github.io/index.md

-## Hi guys!
-Welcome to my profile!
+## Behold... a work in progress

-I'm a fourth year Mathematics major and Statistics minor in the Faculty of Arts at the University of British Columbia.
+I'm Ken Mawer, a fourth year Mathematics major and Statistics minor in the Faculty of Arts at the University of British Columbia.

-Please note that this is still a work in progress.